 e.
 License verification, including NAB scores from original state of licensure (or from PES).

 2. Upon receipt of the application, information to apply to sit for the state examination will be provided to you.

-The American College of Health Care Administrators offers a certification program that BENHA has accepted as meeting the state of Minnesota requirements.
+The American College of Health Care Administrators offers a certification program that BENHA has accepted as meeting the state of Minnesota entry level requirements.
 If a candidate provides ACHCA verification, the academic and practicum experience is waived.

 Steps to complete for a successful application:

 2. Request ACHCA verification be sent directly to the board office.